moneysocket/moneysocket-rfc/06-rendezvous.md

     - if local role is `MATCHMAKER` and the message indicates the remote role is `SINGLE`
         - if `rendezvous_id` matches an previous `SINGLE` connection waiting for rendezvous
             - MUST send a `NOTIFY_RENDEZVOUS` notification
-            - MUST yield a nexus for the two single connection to the above layer
+            - MUST announce a nexus for the two single connection to the above layer
         - if `rendezvous_id` does not match a previous `SINGLE` connection waiting for rendezvous
             - MUST send a `NOTIFY_RENDEZVOUS_NOT_READY` notification
-            - MUST NOT yield a nexus to the above layer
+            - MUST NOT announce a nexus to the above layer

     - if local role is `MATCHMAKER` and the message indicates the remote role is `MATCHMAKER`
         - TODO figure out implementation and test and clarify